El Águila de Veracruz: 2010s

 At the conclusion of the 2012 regular season, the team finished in second place in the South Zone with a record of 67 wins, 44 lost and 1 tie for a percentage of .604.
 They were also the best pitching group of the league, with a 3.69 ERA, winning this department for the second consecutive season.
 Collective pitching also had 12 shutouts, while also winning the league lead in this area.
 Another of the categories they won was the pitching, with 990.2 innings pitched, and the saves with 36, the latter shared with the Tabasco Olmecs.
 (Olmecas de Tabasco) The last time the squad porteña had played up to .600 was in 1952, 60 years ago when they were champions for the third time in the circuit.

-In the single line, the Mochitense pitcher Thomas Solis scored the lead with 2 shutouts, and won with a new 14–4 win–loss record, a title he shared (games won) with the pitcher Monterrey Humberto Montemayor of the Aguascalientes Railroaders, which ended with a 14–6 record.
-Besides, the leader of the league was Dominican Jailen Peguero, who won 35 rescues.

-Four of their starting pitchers (all season) gave the team the opportunity to earn 41 wins out of 67 achieved in the tournament, and that apart from the 14 wins of Thomas Solis, Manuel Flores, who also emphasized won 11 games and lost 5, Victor Alvarez who won nine games and lost 2, and Rodolfo Aguirre won 7 games and lost 6, a revealing fact of good and consistent was the Ave Rojas pitching during the regular season.

-Jarocha began the ninth season under Puerto Rican Manager Orlando Merced, who unfortunately was suspended by the league for the rest of the campaign by an act of indiscipline before the game between the Eagle Reds and the Red Devils, held on Sunday June 10 at the Foro Sol of Mexico City.
-Because of this situation, the former team's batting coach, Peter Mere Cardenas, had to take the helm.